abrennec/sose20_cc2/01_intro/readme.md

 openFrameworks is also highly extensible and provides a dedicated mechanism to involve additional functionality through the use of [ofxAddons](https://ofxaddons.com/categories).
 These are usually open source and add specific or custom functionality to the SDK.
 Addons are generally built and maintained by members of the openFrameworks community.
 The downside here is that not all of the addons are maintained continuously.
 Hence, several addons are outdated and no longer compatible with the latest openFrameworks version.
 Once you understand how C++ and openFrameworks work, you can workaround this and update an outdated ofxAddon yourselves ;-)

-One source of support that might help you with this and many other openFrameworks related questions is the [openFrameworks forum](https://forum.openframeworks.cc). openFramework has a very friendly & active community and it is recommended to search the forum for further information or to create an account to ask questions about specific aspects of the software.

 # Setup and Installation

 In order to build your own openFrameworks applications, you will need to download the openFrameworks SDK as well as an IDE for your platform.
 Follow the description below.
 If you have questions and problems during the installation, make use of the [openFrameworks forum](ttps://forum.openframeworks.cc) which contains lots of useful hints and discussions.